krzysztofzuraw/blog/src/posts/2017-05-14-django-x-accel-redirect.md

 ---
-title: Django and nginx file proxy - part one
+title: Django and nginx file proxy
 date: 2017-05-14
-permalink: '/blog/2017/django-nginx-file-proxy-part-one/index.html'
+permalink: "/blog/2017/django-nginx-file-proxy/index.html"
 ---

 **In this blog post series, I will show you how to use Nginx for hiding